singularityhub/singularityhub.github.io/README.md

 # Singularity Hub

 ## What is Singularity Hub?
+Singularity Hub is a registry for [scientific containers](https://opensource.com/resources/what-are-linux-containers).

+## What is a Linux Container?
-Singularity Hub is a registry for scientific images.
-The core of the Hub are the Singularity container images.
-A Singularity container image is built from a build file called `Singularity`, which is akin to the `Dockerfile`.
+A container image is an encapsulated, portalable environment that is created to distribute a scientific analysis or a general function.
+Containers help with reproducibility of such content as they nicely package software and data dependencies, along with libraries that are needed.
+Thus, the core of Singularity Hub are these Singularity container images, and by way of being on Singularity Hub they can be easily built, updated, referenced with a url for a publication, and shared.
+A Singularity container image is built from a specification text file named `Singularity`.
+If you are familiar with Docker, this file is akin to the [`Dockerfile`](https://docs.docker.com/engine/reference/builder/).

 ![img/singularity-hub.png](img/singularity-hub.png)